tcltk/tcl/doc/markdown/lsearch.md

 : *Pattern* is a literal string that is compared for exact equality against each list element.

 [-glob]{.lit}
-: *Pattern* is a glob-style pattern which is matched against each list element using the same rules as the **string match** command.
+: *Pattern* is a glob-style pattern which is matched against each list element using the same rules as the [string match][string] command.

 [-regexp]{.lit}
 : *Pattern* is treated as a regular expression and matched against each list element using the rules described in the **re_syntax** reference page.